pkmn/engine/docs/PROTOCOL.md

 redundant messages (e.g. `|upkeep|` or `|`) removed, and others subtly tweaked (there is no `|split|` message - the "ominprescient" stream of information is always provided and other streams must be recreated by driver code).
-Like the rest of the pkmn engine, the protocol uses **native-endianess**, and furthermore, is **not backwards-compatible** - the protocol is only guaranteed to be translatable by the exact version of the library that produced it (i.e. the protocol does not respect [semantic versioning](https://semver.org) as it is effectively treated as an internal implementation detail of the engine).
+Like the rest of the pkmn engine, the protocol uses **native-endianess**.
 While the protocol may change slightly depending on the generation in question (e.g. a `Move` requires more than a single byte to encode after Generation I & II), any differences will called out below where applicable.

 [^1]: The `choices` method leaks information in certain cases where legal decisions would not be known to a user until after having already attempted a choice (e.g. that a Pokémon has been trapped